-Stefan Heaton’s blog piece “The reason Mobile myki isn’t available on iPhone… yet” is all the proof you need that Google inspired endless nonsense with Android Pay HCE support.
+Stefan Heaton’s blog piece “The reason Mobile myki isn’t available on iPhone… yet” is all the proof you need that Google inspired endless nonsense and confusion with Android Pay HCE support.
 This was shortly after the NFC “secure element” wars were over, with Secure Element on SIM cards losing out to eSE (embedded Secure Element) on smartphone chips.
 Google’s HCE secure element in the cloud approach for Android seemed like it would solve everything, except that it didn’t.
 It’s eSE or nothing now.

 What nobody has said, and I think it’s worth pointing out, is that the Android Pay to Google Pay shift was also a break with HCE and Google providing, or pretending to provide, a secure element strategy for all Android licensees.
 Instead, Google is focused on Pixel and their own eSE, all other Android licensees and manufacturers be dammed and left to find their own solutions.
 I guarantee you that, in time, Google will be doing most, if not all, of the same security hoops that Apple does now, for Google Pay card emulation (not host card emulation) for Google Pixel platform eSE access.

 Transit cards have one job: get the user through the ticket gate quickly and reliably every time, no questions asked.
 Because they are bullet proof, fast, highly reliable and also used for e-money purchases, transit cards like Suica and Octopus have evolved beyond transit smartcard systems into transit platforms.